 The City of Marion's rates notices are issued in July each year.

 You can choose to pay your rates in four quarterly instalments or in one annual amount.

 Each quarterly instalment is payable on or before:

 When paying by instalments, the Council will send out separate instalment notices approximately 30 days prior to each payment due date.

-Ratepayers who hold a State Seniors Card (or who are eligible to hold a State Seniors card and have applied for one) may apply to Council to postpone payment of rates on their principal place of residence.
+Ratepayers who hold a State Seniors Card (or who are eligible to hold a State Seniors card and have applied for one) may apply to Council to postpone payment of current rates and future rates on their principal place of residence.